 Collaborate, Learn and Share Best Practices

-Four stories from Bangladesh, China, Myanmar and Vietnam show how businesses can positively impact the lives of childrenWatch the movie
+Four stories from Bangladesh, China, Myanmar and Vietnam show how businesses can positively impact the lives of childrenWatch the video

 The garment industry employs four million workers, the majority women.
 Many workers are in need of childcare, maternity and other family-friendly support.
 Child labour, especially in informal settings and lower tiers, is also prevalent and set to get worst following the pandemic.
 Learn how we can support you in Bangladesh.